t-wilkinson/infinite-closet/backend/api/shipping/doc.md

 - Notion of shipping class with a 'best' default shipping class
 - Default configuration and values
 - Map database address to internal representation

-## Testing
-Rigorously test the timing library
-- All the edge cases
-Ensure all implementations have the same methods.

-## Monitoring
-Any failure of user-facing api

-## Alerting

-## Security

-## Implementation
-How do we support multiple potential providers?
-- Make a class and implement multiple times in sub-folder.
-Then export one of the implementations.
-- Separate sub-module per imlementation

 ### ACS api
 - What are the shipping classes?